Columbus reaches $10M settlement for family of Andre Hill

 “He was bringing me Christmas money.
 He didn’t do anything,” a woman inside the house shouted at police afterward.

+The shooting was recorded by Coy's body camera, but without sound because Coy hadn't activated the camera on what started as a nonemergency call.
+A 60-second look-back function on the camera captured the shooting.

 Coy, who had a long history of complaints from citizens, was fired Dec.
-28 for failing to activate his body camera before the confrontation and for not providing medical aid to Hill.
+28 for failing to activate his body camera and for not providing medical aid to Hill.
+He was initially charged for dereliction of duty for not activating the camera, but those charges were dropped.

+Coy’s attorneys successfully argued the officer didn’t violate any duty because he was on a nonemergency run that didn’t require the cameras to be activated.

 Beyond an internal police investigation, the Ohio attorney general, the U.S. attorney for central Ohio and the FBI have begun their own probes into the shooting.